 The copyright clock keeps ticking

-For many Americans, this is the first Monday and work day of 2022.
+This is the second day of January and, for many Americans, the first Monday and work day of 2023.

-For The Legal Genealogist, it’s the third day of 1926.
+For The Legal Genealogist, it’s the second day of 1927.

-The year that “Bye Bye Black Bird” and “Someone To Watch Over Me” were first available as sheet music.2
+The year that “Puttin’ on the Ritz” and “Ol’ Man River” were first available as sheet music.2

 A whole year’s worth of materials, wonderfully free for all of us to use in our research, our blogs, our presentations, our publications without having to try to find the copyright owner and secure permission.
 Remember, that’s what public domain means: when copyright expires and a work goes into the public domain, we’re allowed to use it freely, any way we want, for any purpose (with some limits4), without needing permission from or payment to the creator of the work.5

-This really is a Big Deal — and it really shouldn’t have been one.
+This really is A Very Big Deal — and it really shouldn’t have been one.

 There’s a whole long backstory as to why it stopped ticking, and it was basically because the Disney people didn’t want the film where Mickey Mouse made his debut, Steamboat Willie, to become public domain.
 The copyright statute was changed to add 20 years of protection to all then-copyrighted works — and it provided that the copyright clock would stop, dead, on anything then-copyrighted and wouldn’t start to run again until 12:00.01 a.m.
 1 January 2019.6